What Are Ceramides In Skin Care? The 10 Best + Benefits

 - Hydration.
 As lipids, ceramides are naturally hydrating and conditioning to the skin.
 Plus, they help trap in and hold water—stopping transepidermal water loss.
 Additionally, most ceramide creams contain a host of other hydrating botanicals to enhance the moisturizing power.
 If you have dry skin, we can't recommend these enough.

 - Helps soothe inflammatory skin conditions.
 If you go to a skin care expert about eczema or rosacea (or other inflammatory skin conditions), they'll often recommend ceramides.
-This is because the ingredient has been shown in many, many studies to alleviate the symptoms and decrease irritation.
+This is because the ingredient has been shown in many, many studies to alleviate the symptoms2 and decrease irritation4.

 - Supports healthy aging.
 Thanks to all of the above, ceramides can help keep your skin looking supple and soft for years to come.
 Not to mention, your skin's natural levels start declining as you age, making it vital to use on mature skin.